aditya-chichani/aditya-chichani.github.io/organizers.md

 ---
 layout: page
 title: ""
-subtitle: "CIKM MMSR ‘24 Organizers"
+subtitle: "CIKM MMSR ‘24 ORGANIZERS"
 ---

 **Aditya Chichani** is a Senior Data Scientist at Walmart, focusing on search ranking and intent understanding.
 He completed his Master’s at UC Berkeley with the Fung Excellence Scholarship, and is a reviewer for top IR workshops and conferences including SIGIR and CIKM.